 The output will look something like this:

-If you have two executable files sharing the same name located in two different directories the shell will run the file that lives in the directory which comes first in the
+If you have two executable files sharing the same name located in two different directories, the shell will run the file that is in the directory that comes first in the

 Adding a Directory to your

-There are situations where you may want to add other directories the
+There are situations where you may want to add other directories to the

 Let’s say you have a directory called